Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series

 \subsection{Interpolation method for $\chi(\beta)$}

-Finally, we apply the interpolation method IM2 to $\overline{\chi}(\beta)$ (as explained in Sec.~\ref{sec:interpolation2} for divergent singularities).
-The parameter space is two-dimensional $\{\beta_c, \gamma\}$, and the region of high quality values is narrow so that both parameters have to be calculated using a fine mesh.
+Finally, we apply the interpolation method IM2 to the ferromagnetic $\overline{\chi}(\beta)$ (as explained in Sec.~\ref{sec:interpolation2} for divergent singularities).
+The parameter space is two-dimensional $\{\beta_c, \gamma\}$, and the region of high-quality values is narrow so both parameters have to be calculated using a fine mesh.

 Fig.~\ref{fig10} shows the quality $Q$ as a function of $\beta_c$ and $\gamma$ for the \textit{fcc}, \textit{bcc}, \textit{sc}, and pyrochlore lattices.
 We also show in white circles the results from the poles and residues obtained from the Dlog Pad\'e method.
-For all lattices, the poles and residues are concentrated around the large $Q$ region from IM2 and reciprocally, the higher $Q$ values are obtained close to the line of poles and residues from the Dlog Pad\'e method.
+For all lattices, the poles and residues are concentrated around the large $Q$ region from IM2, and reciprocally, the higher $Q$ values are obtained close to the line of poles and residues from the Dlog Pad\'e method.
 This illustrates a close connection between both methods.
 Specifically, the \textit{fcc} lattice presents $Q=1.00$ around $\beta_c = 0.4981(2)$ and $\gamma = 1.422(2)$, the \textit{bcc} lattice presents $Q=0.93$ for $\beta_c=0.7938(2)$ and $\gamma = 1.420(3)$, the \textit{sc} lattice presents $Q=0.64$ for $\beta_c = 1.1935(10)$ and $\gamma = 1.44(1)$.
 All of these are in agreement with the Dlog Pad\'e results.
 For the pyrochlore and \textit{ssc} (not shown) lattices, the results are not so clear.
 The pyrochlore lattice has a large cloud of values $Q=0.41(1)$ along a well-defined line around $\beta_c = 1.382(5)$ and $\gamma = 1.36(3)$.
-However, the diagonal Dlog Pad\'e results lie closer to the end point of this cloud.
+However, the diagonal Dlog Pad\'e results lie closer to the endpoint of this cloud.
 For the \textit{ssc} lattice, there are just a few points around $Q=0.23(2)$ with $\beta_c = 4.20(2)$ and $\gamma = 1.35(2)$, but the quality is too low to consider them reliable.
-With all this data, we reconstruct $\chi(\beta)$ for all lattices (Fig.~\ref{fig11}).